TryC4tchF1nally/Blocklist/README.md

-Here are my Pi Hole Blocklists.
+Here are some Pi Hole Blocklists.